Xilinx/VVAS/main/source/docs/common/common_plugins.rst

 .. note::

-       MultiScaler IP has some alignment requirement, hence user given parameters for crop are aligned as per the IP requirement, alignment insures that it covers the region of crop specified by user, hence final cropped image may have extra pixels cropped.
-Crop width and height must be atleast 64.
+       MultiScaler IP has some alignment requirement, hence user given parameters for crop are aligned as per the IP requirement, alignment ensures that it covers the region of crop specified by user, hence final cropped image may have extra pixels cropped.
+Crop width and height must be at least 64.

 Example Pipelines
 --------------------

 The pipeline mentioned below is for PCIe/Data Center platform.
-In cese you want to execute this pipeline on Embedded platform, then remove **dev-idx** property in the pipelines mentioned below.
+In case you want to execute this pipeline on Embedded platform, then remove **dev-idx** property in the pipelines mentioned below.

 * Below pipeline converts NV12 to RGB and performs scaling from 1920x1080 to 640x480.
 The pipeline mentioned below is for PCIe/Data Center platform.